TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 Fredriech noticed this change and couldn't help but ask.

-'_What the hell did milady do to her?_'
+'What the hell did milady do to her?'

 ◇ ◇ ◇ ◇ ◇